at The Stable and other venues (please scroll)

-Monday – Saturday day-long retreat, 9am-5pm – sliding scale for a Solo Wanderer: $75-$100; additional person (age 12+): $65 OR additional person without materials (age 12+): $35
+Monday – Saturday day-long retreat, 9am-5pm – Solo Wanderer: $100; 1-3 additional folks (age 12+): $65 each

 Upon your arrival, Claudia Fulshaw will welcome and orient you, facemask on!
 She will be available by phone or text for any assistance during your retreat.

-Choose from 5 experiences:
+Choose from 8 experiences:

-Peace Pole Retreat (for outside)
+Peace Poles (for outside)

-Inner Peace Pole Retreat (for inside)
+Inner Peace Poles (for inside)

-Poetry & Art Journal Retreat
+Poetry & Art Journals

 A journal, a booklet, a diary, you name it and you fill it.
 A selection of poems, ideas, suggestions, interesting questions and prompts will be provided as you spend your day with craft papers, magazines, scissors, glue, paint, crayons, markers – constructing, collaging, painting, doodling, writing.
 This journal can be a collection of what’s going on right now or a vision of what’s next – wildest dreams, inner longings or just full of whim and fun.
 A 12-page, 8.5x11, heavy duty paper booklet will be your canvas for this retreat.

-Forest Bathing & Earth Art Retreat
+Forest Bathing & Earth Art

 An introduction to the mindful and relaxing, Japanese art of Shinrin Yoku (forest bathing) will start your peaceful day of adventure.
-Choose to wander outdoors at The Stable or visit one of several nearby nature areas (within 2 miles, directions provided) to experience a rejuvenating forest bath, employing all of your senses.
+Choose to wander outdoors at The Stable or visit one of several nearby nature areas (within 2 - 5 miles, directions provided) to experience a rejuvenating forest bath, employing all of your senses.
 Small cards with guidance and prompts as well as a pocket journal, pen & colored pencil kit are provided for your journey.
 Instructions for gathering natural materials and creating your own earth art mandalas will be provided.